Nasir3535/Projects/README.md

 # Projects
-This is my mini Project repository
+This is my Mini Project repository